Cruise Disembarkation Day Blunders

 And then on the last day, you can go and fetch your passport.
 Sometimes you can fetch it the day before.

-Really, really important.
+This point is really important.
 Make sure you get your passport.
 I have been on trips before where people have got on the excursion bus or the transfer, and realised they haven’t got their passport.

 #8 Forgetting which luggage tag